-Action planning
+1.4 Action planning

-- 1.12 The Local Environment (Climate Change) Strategy action plan is attached as Appendix C, for information only.
-The first part of the action plan is a focus on the next six months (December 2020 - May 2021), a period of constrained activity due to the ongoing emergency of the Covid-19 Pandemic.
-The second part covers the 5 years (2020-2025), matching the ZCCP programme, which has a fund of £2.5million for 5 years.
-To help link the actions to the different carbon footprint baselines (organisational or Cumbria) the action plan has been split into two separate sections: - Organisational Actions: the actions that the Council can take with its own assets, policies, procedures and practices. - Local Actions: the actions that the Council will work on locally through partnerships and collaboration.
+- 1.4.1 Actions are being completed that deliver against the objectives in the strategy.
+The Fleet Strategy, Driver Handbook and Fleet Challenge have been launched by the Fleet Manager (Neighbourhood Services).
+The Fleet Challenge will agree the case for replacement and look at trialling different vehicles and products before agreeing the final specification.
+We have engaged with the Energy Savings Trust (EST) for further work on reviewing both fleet and mileage. - 1.4.2 An application has been submitted to the Public Sector Low Carbon Skills Fund.
+This application is for project development services to enable a designed capital programme consisting of energy efficiency measures, renewable generation and low carbon heating replacement across Council assets. - 1.4.3 An application has been submitted to the Green Homes Grant Local Authority Delivery (LAD phase 1B).
+The City Council has applied for £1,150,000 Green Homes Grant funding to address fuel poverty, improve energy efficiency and carbon savings in at least 100 private sector properties. - 1.4.4 The Local Environment (Climate Change) Strategy draft action plan is attached as Appendix B. The first part of the action plan is a focus on the next six months (December 2020 -May 2021), a period of constrained activity due to the ongoing emergency of the Covid-19 Pandemic.
+The second part covers the 5 years (2020-25), matching the Zero Carbon Cumbria Programme (ZCCP), which is funded for 5 years for £2.
+5million.To help link the actions to the different carbon footprint baselines (organisational or Cumbria) the action plan has been split into two separate sections:

+- Organisational Actions: the actions that the Council can take with its own assets, policies, procedures and practices. - Local Actions: the actions that the Council will work on locally through partnerships and collaboration.

-The final part of the action plan covers the longer term, the future periods 2025-2030 onwards, it is included as a set of indicative actions.
+The final part of the action plan covers the longer term, the future periods 2025-30 onwards, it is included as a set of indicative actions.